selfdriven-engagement/governance/docs/pages/coop-selfdriven-foundation-bylaws.md

 permalink: /coop/bylaws
 ---

-# ByLaws — selfdriven Foundation Cooperative
+# ByLaws — selfdriven Foundation Co-operative
-_(Operational rules that sit under the Constitution)_

-These ByLaws describe **how the Cooperative functions day-to-day**.
+These ByLaws describe **how the Co-operative functions day-to-day**.
 Where there is any conflict, the **Constitution takes precedence**.

 ---

 ## 1. Interpretation & Scope
-- These ByLaws apply to all members, Circles, committees, working groups and elected representatives.
+- These ByLaws apply to all members, committees, working groups and elected representatives.
-- The Board of Stewards maintains the current version and may propose amendments to the General Assembly.
+- The Board maintains the current version and may propose amendments.
 - Detailed procedures may be documented in policies without requiring a ByLaws amendment.

 ---